 If you are like me and are looking for an easy succulent to grow indoors, the String of Pearls plant is the way to go.
-Nicknamed Senecio Rowleyanus, this beauty grows in leaps and bounds.
+Nicknamed Senecio Rowleyanus, this beauty grows by leaps and bounds.
 Its thin thread-like stems and fleshy round branches are what makes this strange and yet beautiful succulent so desired.
 I’m so in love with these strange and beautiful houseplants, aren’t you?

 I would display this in the corner ceiling of any room, so its beautiful draping branches touch the ground.
 You don’t want to water this succulent too much as it can cause root rot, and that’s a huge no-no!

 15 – Hoya Plant

 I was surprised to learn there are around two hundred species of Hoya.
 They are tropical plants that need relatively high heat and humidity so if you can provide that living condition, these beauties are worth it.
-The have incredible symmetrical blooms and are breathtakingly beautiful in color and design.
+They have incredible symmetrical blooms and are breathtakingly beautiful in color and design.

 PIN IT FOR LATER